Gordi42/sweepexp/docs/source/usage/index.rst

 Parallel Execution using multiprocessing or MPI
 -----------------------------------------------
 Since the experiments are independent, they can be run in parallel to speed up the process.
-The sweepexp library provides two classes for parallel execution:
+The sweepexp library provides two methods for parallel execution:
-`SweepExpParallel` for multiprocessing and `SweepExpMPI` for MPI.
-The setup is similar to the sequential execution, but the experiments are executed in parallel.
+- `mode="parallel"` for multiprocessing
+- `mode="mpi"` for MPI (high-performance computing)
 The following example demonstrates how to run the same experiment as above in the three different modes: sequentially, in parallel with multiprocessing, and in parallel with MPI.